 Newspaper advertisements for them began appearing as early as December of 1896.
-This advertisement that appeared in the January 30, 1897 edition of the New York Tribune appears introductory in nature, suggesting that they began bottling them at around that time.
+This advertisement that appeared in the January 30, 1897 edition of the New York Tribune appears introductory in nature, suggesting that they began bottling them sometime in 1896.

 A series of advertisements in December 1896/January 1897 editions of the ‘Brooklyn Eagle” described Alt-Bayerisch as:

 A dark beer especially brewed and bottled for family use where a strengthening and healthy beverage is necessary.
 It’s a food.

 Later, from 1908 through the mid-teens, advertisements for their bock beer also ran in the local newspapers.

 Joseph Fallert Jr. passed away in March, 1919 leaving management of the business to his brothers, Berthold and Charles.

 It’s not clear if the business continued to operate during and after National Prohibition.
 The business was listed in the 1922 Copartnership and Corporation Directory of Brooklyn and Queens and continued to be listed as the Joseph Fallert Brewing Company at the 346 Lorimer Street office location through the late 1930’s.
 After Prohibition, in the classifieds (today’s yellow pages) for 1935 and 1936 they were listed under beverages even though classifications such as beer, beer gardens, brewers or bottlers were available to them.
 In the 1940’s they were still listed in the general phone books at the same address but dropped the word “Brewing” from the company name.
 By 1950 I don’t see them listed at all.